 With so much news coverage of the COVID-19, aka coronavirus, Family Health Centers knows many of you are worried about what may happen if you or a loved one contracts this new virus.
 For most people who have contracted COVID-19, they have become mildly ill.
-People who are at higher risk for complications have been older (60+) and/or have other illnesses already.
+People who are at higher risk for complications have been older (60+) and/or have other illnesses already, however COVID can still be deadly for persons of all ages and health.
 The page is guidance to our patients and the community about COVID-19.

 To help protect our patients and staff, we are making some changes to help reduce the risk of spreading the virus.
 All patients are asked to call ahead for an appointment at 502-774-8631.
 All patients will be screened for respiratory symptoms (coughing, difficulty breathing) and a fever.

 To make sure the sickest people receive care, help minimize the spread of infection and maintain resources, please follow these guidelines when considering whether to seek medical care.